marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 ### Objectives

 In this lab, you will learn how to:
-* Predict numerical values using multiple regression
+* Predict numerical values using Regression (Generalized Linear Model)
 * Work with clustering using K-means
 * Work with partitioned models
 * Use the Model Explainability feature to rank attributes